Gray Whale southbound migration is on its way! Are you ready?

-Mendonoma Whale and Seal Study welcomes your citizen observations.
+Mendonoma Whale and Seal Study welcome your citizen observations.
 Other agencies interested in your observations include:

-Below are tips, many from Whale Tale, to help you to become a better citizen scientist and observer of the Gray Whale southbound migraation.
+Below are tips, many from Whale Tale, to help you to become a better citizen scientist and observer of the Gray Whale southbound migration.

 How to Look for Spouts: